ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 Avalanche makes use of a contract called `OmnichainGovernanceExecutor` to receive proposals from Ethereum mainnet.
 Proposal calldata on mainnet intended for Avalanche should be forwarded through a call to `send` on the contract called `LayerZero:EndpointV2`.
 A Solidity code example for sending a proposal to AVAX is below.
-See on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/avalanche-example.sol):
+See on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/avalanche-example.sol):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";